 Obviously, the penalties for unlawful pigeon feeding that currently exist under city code are simply not harsh enough and one must exact a pound of flesh where one can.
 Cappelman’s proposal doubles the maximum allowable fine and adds the possibility of jail time.

 Now perhaps the idea of being arrested for the frivolous act of feeding a bird makes you pause.
 But they are quite serious in Chicago and Denver and New York and more and more places in this once free republic.
 It is an evil wonder of the ages.
+You can check out Tolland County locations if you need the best bail bonds from experts.

 The first hand reports trickle down in a steadily increasing stream.
 Bureaucrats across the land are using administrative decrees and color of law to criminalize otherwise harmless acts in an effort to demoralize and intimidate average citizens.
-These so called “authorities” now dictate what you may or may not do on your own private property or public commons.
+These so-called “authorities” now dictate what you may or may not do on your own private property or public commons.
 It is always done under the auspices and protections of the public good.

 I’ve often wondered just how many laws and regulations that I unknowingly break each and every day.
 What would the founding fathers of the United States have to say about that?